 The Adventure Treks instructor team is the heart and soul of who we are and what we do.
 They’re more than just instructors—they’re role models, mentors, and friends to our students.
 Because we don’t take this responsibility lightly, we have a rigorous and selective hiring process.
-All instructors have significant prior experience working with youth in the outdoors, and they participate annually in a minimum two-week training (senior staff attend three weeks of orientation).
+All new instructors have prior experience working with youth in the outdoors, and they participate annually in a minimum two-week training (senior staff attend three weeks of orientation).
 The five- to six-instructor dynamic on each trip provides a variety of personalities to match our students and leads to better decision-making, as risk management is our top priority.

 Unlike comparable programs, we don’t hire college students simply looking for a fun summer diversion (we feel that age group is better suited to gain experience as more traditional camp counselors).
 This is also why we don’t refer to our staff as “camp counselors”; we hire professional outdoor educators who truly care about and invest in our students’ personal growth and development.

 2021 instructors at a glance: